QubesOS/qubes-doc/basics_user/doc-guidelines.md

  * If you find any inaccuracies in the documentation, please correct them!

- * If you find an inaccuracy but don't know how to correct, you can still help by documenting the inaccuracy.
-For example, if you have *thoroughly* tested a set of steps in the documentation and know *for certain* that they no longer work on a certain version of Qubes (e.g., because the steps are out-of-date), then please add a note to the documentation indicating this.
+ * If you find an inaccuracy but don't know how to correct it, you can still help by documenting the inaccuracy.
+For example, if you have *thoroughly* tested a set of steps in the documentation and know *for certain* that they no longer work on a certain version of Qubes (maybe because the steps are out-of-date), then please add a note to the documentation indicating this.
    You may also wish to provide a link to a relevant thread on the [mailing lists].